mrbusche/matthewbusche.com/_posts/2018-12-21-survey-monkey-cx-api-call.md

 The custom fields must match _exactly_ what you put in your admin and you must pass it in as a list.
 If you don't pass a list it won't register.
 The delay is the number of days to delay sending the survey.

-My full postman request is below with sensitive information redcated
+My full postman request is below with sensitive information redacted.

 ```{
   "info": {